-REITs in the US are tax-advantaged, in that they are corporations that can eliminate (or substantially eliminate) their corporate taxation so long as they pay dividends equal to their taxable income.
-REITs that qualify as domestically controlled REITs are not treated as US real property for the purposes of FIRPTA.
+Real estate investment trusts (REITs) in the United States are tax-advantaged, in that they are corporations that can eliminate (or substantially eliminate) their corporate taxation so long as they pay dividends equal to their taxable income.
+REITs that qualify as domestically controlled REITs are not treated as US real property for Foreign Investment in Real Property Tax Act of 1980 purposes.
 Where appropriate, therefore, REITs are often desirable.

-Qualifying for REIT status imposes a number of limitations, however, on the ownership and governance of the REIT, the assets it can hold, the income it can receive and the activities it performs.
+Qualifying for REIT status imposes several limitations, however, on the ownership and governance of the REIT, the assets it can hold, the income it can receive and the activities it performs.
 As a result, there can be significant compliance burdens incident to REIT status and substantial limitations on its assets and activities, so REITs should only be used where it is also appropriate from a business perspective.